sahibdhanjal/cookiecutter-pybind/README.md

-# cookiecutter-pybind
+# CookieCutter-PyBind
-Cookie Cutter PyBind is a framework for jumpstarting Python/C++ projects quickly
+Cookie Cutter PyBind is a framework for jumpstarting Python/C++ projects quickly.